 Body composition is a method of describing what the body is made of.
 It includes fat, protein, minerals and body water.
 It also describes weight more accurately than Body Mass Index (BMI).
 Body composition analysis can accurately show changes in fat mass, muscle mass, and body fat percentage.
+Check out GetFitTrack.com to monitor your body composition.
 This can help validate services like personal training, patient care, and corporate wellness.

 How can I Measure Body Composition?

 To help you navigate the numerous techniques, here are the top five (5) methods for measuring body composition:

 Perhaps the most accessible method for measuring body composition, a skin fold assessment can be done using either three, four or seven sites (meaning parts of the body).
 The technician pinches the skin and then uses the skin caliper device to measure the thickness of the skin fold for each site.
 Each protocol has specific sites for testing spread across the body commonly including the chest, arm, abdominals, and thigh.
 Then, after plugging the numbers into a formula, practitioners can estimate body composition.